 Video showing how to remove potentially unwanted browser add-ons:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "SearchDonkey" and disable it.

-If you continue to have problems with removal of Search Donkey, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the search donkey virus, reset your Internet Explorer settings to default.

-Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate: "SearchDonkey", select it and click on the trash can icon.